andresaraujo/timeago.dart/timeago/readme.md

 ## Usage

-The easiest way to use this library via top-level function `timeAgo(date)`:
+The easiest way to use this library via top-level function `format(date)`:

 ```dart
 import 'package:timeago/timeago.dart' as timeago;